 - Interspinous Process Decompression

 Backaches can be very problematic and detrimental to your quality of life.
 There is no reason to have to suffer from any form of back pain.
-If you are experiencing any type of back pain in Los Angeles, contact Dr. Gravori today.
-Dr. Gravori always deems surgery a last resort and will work to develop the best possible treatment option for each individual case.
+If you are experiencing any type of back pain in Los Angeles, contact our expert spine doctors today.
+Our team always deems surgery a last resort and will work to develop the best possible treatment option for each individual case.

-Dr. Gravori is known for his level of experience.
-He has extensive training with a range of treatment procedures, not just the minimally-invasive types.
-As a surgeon that has performed so many types of procedures for the back, head, and neck, Dr. Gravori’s immense knowledge of the nervous system makes him the top option for patients seeking treatment for back pain.
+Our back doctors are known for their level of experience.
+Each has extensive training with a range of treatment procedures, not just the minimally-invasive types.
+As surgeons that have performed so many types of procedures for the back, head, and neck, the team at ProMedSPINE’s immense knowledge of the nervous system make them the top options for patients seeking treatment for back pain.

 Watch a Patient Testimonial for Chronic Back Pain Treatment